mijofa/Fission-Mailed-mcpack/README.rst

 Visually Enchanted tools
 ------------------------
+These are based on CiscuLog's `Visual Enchantments <https://github.com/CiscuLog/Visual-Enchantments>`_ pack, which otherwise depends on Optifine/CITResewn

 Longer term I'd love to have a datapack that automatically applies custom model data according to a bitmask of applied enchantments.
-Might require the player to drop the item on a smithing table or something to apply that data instead of as it's being enchanted.
+Might require the player to drop the item on a smithing table or something to apply that data rather than as part of the crafting recipes.
-I don't really know what about making my own datapacks though, and what I have investigated they don't seem very server resource efficient.
+I don't really know about making my own datapacks though, and what I have investigated they don't seem very server resource efficient.

-For now though I'm just manually creating custom model definitions for each of my own tools as I decide to update the pack.
+For now I'm just manually creating custom model definitions for each of my own tools as I decide to update the pack.
-This is the table of those IDs, but I'm not including a thumbnail because I CBFed generating those layered images.
+This is the table of those IDs, without thumbnails because I CBFed generating those layered images.

+I'm happy to add more on request, just tell me the tool and the list of enchantments (the level is irrelevant) and I'll update the pack.
+The IDs might change at a future date, although mijofa has personally registered the #645xxxx prefix at the unofficial `Minecraft Datapacks <https://mcdatapack.vercel.app/>`_, so the prefix shouldn't change, and hopefully won't conflict with others.

 ====================  ========  ======================================================================================
 Item                  ID        Enchantments